-Introductory Comments
+Preliminary Comments

-The extended study below argues the case that Yeshua of Nazareth did not celebrate or endorse Hanukkah, the Feast of Dedication.
+The following study argues the case that Yeshua of Nazareth did not celebrate or endorse Hanukkah, the Feast of Dedication.

-His non-observance wasn't because it was a Jewish holiday, but because it was contrary to his mission and message of redeeming people (both Jew and Gentile) by extending God's offer of forgiveness to all who repented, sought deliverance from their sins, and longed for eternal life in Olam HaBa-ah.
+His non-observance wasn't because it was a "Jewish" holiday, but because it was contrary to his mission and message of redeeming people (both Jew and Gentile) by extending God's offer of forgiveness to all who repented, sought deliverance from their sins, and longed for eternal life in Olam HaBa-ah.